Cost Effective Mailing Boxes

 Cardboard boxes with foam lining for protection whilst shipping

-Perfect for use as ecommerce postal boxes – where your business needs to ship differing combinations of products from order to order – foam lined boxes protect items during transit and help with staff efficiency and fulfilment times.
+Perfect for use as ecommerce postal boxes – where your business needs to ship different combinations of products from order to order – foam lined boxes protect items during transit and help with staff efficiency and fulfilment times.

 The convoluted foam helps brace the contents, cushioning and eliminating movement.
 Supplied ready assembled, foam lined postal boxes can help reduce packing times, and can be printed externally with logos, graphics and more.
 Read More